AndrewOS82/correspondence-composer/README.md

 To make successful requests to the rules engine you'll need to have valid credentials for the environment that the endpoints are hitting.

+NB: The mocked data will not successfully pass rule validations.
+To pass validations and create XMLm update mocked data with values that will pass.
+For example, replace `Event: "InterestCreditMatch"` with `Event: "Anniversary"`.

 #### Setting up your AWS credentials locally

 We should be storing AWS profiles/credentials in your `/.aws/credentials` file.
 If you haven't already, ask for the AWS credentials and create the file and add the following: